Richey Edwards Disappearance

 So Richey Edwards was the guitarist of the "Manic Street Preachers".
 The music world foresaw a promising future.

 On 1 February 1995ת at 07:00 in the morningת he left the hotel where he was staying in London, leaving his suitcase closed and packed behind.
-Sixteen days later, his car was found on the Severn Bridge outside Bristol, England.
-Due to the proximity to the bridge the hypothesis was that he had committed suicide.
-Edwards was never found, despite feverish searches for him and in November 2008 was officially declared dead.
+Sixteen days later, his car was found on Severn Bridge outside Bristol, England.
+Due to the proximity to the bridge, the hypothesis was that he had committed suicide.
+Despite feverish searches for him, Edwards was never found and in November 2008 was officially declared dead.

 Edwards disappeared on the very day he was scheduled to fly to the United States with James Dean Bradfield, to promote the band's third album "The Holy Bible", which was released in August 1994.

 In 2019, a book written with the help of Richey's sister, called "Withdrawn Traces - Searching for the truth about Richey", was published.
 The book claims that Richey directed his death and that he actually lives in Israel, so you may well have come across him.
-So if you have seen, heard anything, please report.
+So if you have seen, or heard anything, please report it.

 It is interesting to note that the excellent album "Everything Must Go" by "Manic Street Teachers", released over a year after the disappearance, includes songs written in collaboration with Edwards and also one track in which he participates.

-The band's ninth album - "Journal for Plague Lovers", which was released in 2009, is also based entirely on songs whose lyrics were written by Edwards.
+The band's ninth album - "Journal for Plague Lovers"- was released in 2009 and is also based entirely on songs whose lyrics were written by Edwards.

-Another interesting fact is that Edwards, who was born on December 22, 1967, actually disappeared when he was 27 year old.
+Another interesting fact is that Edwards, born on December 22, 1967, disappeared when he was 27.
 If the suicide theory is correct, it means that he is part of the dubious "27 Club".